Moving Abroad While Minimalist: How to Pack

 Step 2: Pack.

 After getting rid of as much as I could initially, I began packing.
-I had two small backpacks, a large backpack with the size dimensions of a carry-on suitcase, and an actual rolling carry-on suitcase.
+I had two small backpacks, a carry-on travel backpack and a rolling carry-on suitcase.

 I had two sets of packing cubes, one for each piece of luggage I was checking.
 I rolled, folded, and stuffed things into every crack imaginable.
 I also purged and repackaged things to make everything fit as I was packing.